LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog.md

 <!--@include: ./../.vitepress/mixins/getting-started.md-->

 ::: tip
-This component use `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component everywhere and it inherits all his props
+This component usex `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component anywhere and it inherits all its props
 :::

 ## Basic usage